 This study suggests a deep divergence between the two major groupings, but periodic gene flow within them, probably during warm periods with lighter ice cover.
 A further deep division has been found between the St Lawrence River and Eastern Hudson Bay populations and all other Canadian and Greenlandic populations (COSEWIC 2004, de March et al. 2002).
 The former grouping might have originated from an Atlantic glacial refugium, while the other areas may have been colonised from the west.

 Stocks/Summer Aggregations in the NAMMCO Area

 Belugas are resident around Svalbard year-round.
 During summer they spend most of their time close to glacier fronts (Lydersen et al. 2001).
-When the sea-ice forms, they are “pushed” further offshore, but remain close to Svalbard.
+However, when the sea-ice forms, the ice pushes them further offshore, yet they remain close to Svalbard.

 Belugas are rare along the east coast of Greenland, likely due to lack of suitable habitat.
 Whales which do appear there from time to time likely belong to the Svalbard population (Dietz et al. 1994, NAMMCO 2018).

 Current data does not suggest a link between the Svalbard stocks and the Barents-Kara-Laptev stock or the White Sea stocks (NAMMCO 2018).